Manoir-des-Trembles–Val-Tétreau District

-Manoir-des-Trembles-Val-Tétreau District (District 6) is a municipal district in the city of Gatineau, Quebec.
-It is currently served on Gatineau City Council by Jocelyn Blondin.
+Manoir-des-Trembles–Val-Tétreau District (District 6) is a municipal electoral division in the city of Gatineau, Quebec.
+It is currently served on Gatineau City Council by Adrian Corbo.

-The district is located in the Hull sector of the city.
+The district is located in the Hull and Aylmer sectors of the city.
 The district includes the western part of Hull, including the neighbourhoods of Birch Manor (Manoir-des-Trembles), Jardins-Alexandre-Taché, Val-Tétreau, Jardins-Mackenzie-King and part of Wrightville.

 The district was created for the 2013 election from parts of Plateau–Manoir-des-Trembles District and Hull–Val-Tétreau District.